gaehlerm/SoftwareEngineering/README.md

 “Any fool can write code that a computer can understand.
 A good programmer writes code a human can understand.” – Martin Fowler

-// This chapter is somehow not up to the point...

 As we have discussed, good code is easy to understand.
 But what makes code easy or hard to understand?
 A computer understands anything, he doesn’t care.
 As long as the syntax is correct.
 And if there is a bug, the computer just executes it.
 But we don’t care about the computer.
 This book is about humans.
 We have to ask ourselves, when does a human understand something?
 Or what do humans struggle with?

 Humans are fundamentally different than computers.
 We can do incredible things, yet at the same time we have severe weaknesses.
 The evolution adapted us to our environment.
 We were made to life in the forest, hunt animals and socialize with our clan.
 We needed good eyes to see our prey, get an understanding of the terrain and the direction of the wind and we had to know our hunting party.
 These things require a lot of intuition and approximate thinking.
 These are things computers or robots struggle with.
 Though they improve thanks to the emergence of artificial intelligence.